Thursday, September 25, 2025

 All along the drive, we were surrounded by greenery on both sides and it already felt refreshing.
 As it was spring, we saw loads of roadside trees laden with yellow and pink flowers, adding to the brightness of the drive.
 And I saw so many women wearing bright coloured sarees, with flowers in their hair, it was lovely to just watch all the colour around.
 In fact, I also bought some flowers to put in my hair, first time ever since 1987 when I had lived in Tamil Nadu!

-On the way, we stopped at a local dhaba to eat dosa (I think I ate dosa daily on this trip, the Bangalore dosa is so yummy)!
+On the way, we stopped at a local dhaba to eat dosa (I think I ate dosa daily on this trip, the benne masala dosa is so yummy)!
 We also had sugarcane juice at a few stops on the way, always a pleasure to have in India.
 Interestingly, there was a stretch of the road, where everyone was selling Adivasi hair oil, produced locally.
 It's made by adding local herbs to coconut oil.
 I bought some of it, as it looked interesting.
 Also buying local things on the way is such an integral part of any driving experience.

 The Serai, Chikkamagaluru